June 21, 2024

 Lying, impulsivity, anger, violence, and a lack of empathy are characteristics of antisocial personality disorder (ASPD), which involves persistent disregard for other people's rights.
 Symptoms often emerge in early teens and can lead to troubled relationships and legal issues.
 Diagnosing ASPD requires a comprehensive assessment by mental health professionals.
 ASPD treatment is challenging due to patients' distrust and lack of self-awareness, but can include cognitive-behavioral therapydialectical behavior therapy, and medication for co-occurring conditions.
 Early intervention and a supportive environment are crucial for managing ASPD effectively.

 People with Antisocial Personality Disorder (ASPD) disrespect others and break their rights over a long period of time.

 People with ASPD may lie, take advantage of, or control others for their own satisfaction or gain.
-People usually find out they have the disease in their late teens or early adulthood.

-People with ASPD find it hard to keep solid relationships and jobs because they don't feel bad about hurting other people.
+They usually find out they have the disease in their late teens or early adulthood.
+Also, people with ASPD find it hard to keep solid relationships and jobs because they don't feel bad about hurting other people.
 They might do dangerous things without thinking and not care about their own or other people's safety.

 To identify ASPD, a mental health professional talks to the patient and looks over their past.
 The DSM-5 says that someone must have a behavior problem before they turn 15 and at least three of the above signs as an adult in order to be diagnosed.